3mo-esolutions/model/README.md

 # 3MO Design Library - MoDeL
-A robust, unified and modern web application library using web components, which includes [Material Web Components (MWC)](https://github.com/material-components/material-components-web-components).
+A robust, unified and modern web application library using web components, which includes our [Web Components](https://github.com/3mo-esolutions/web-components).